turbopasi/rest-container-template/README.md

 I started to add convenient code generators using `hygen`
 - To add a new route to the express router run `npm run add:route`
 - To add a new subroute to the new route run `npm run add:subroute`
+- To add a new service run `npm run add:service`

 #### Build Docker image & run container
 ```bash